 Towards the end of last month (January 2014), I stumbled across a blog post by fellow BI pro Koen Verbeeck (b | t) claiming that Star Schema: the Complete Reference by Christopher Adamson (b | t) was “an absolute must read for every data warehouse professional who takes himself/herself seriously”.

 Koen is a legit BI pro who spends a substantial amount of time absorbing from and giving back to the SQL Server community – so this was a recommendation I didn’t take with a grain of salt.
 After a quick confirmation of excellent reviews on Amazon, I ordered a copy and began reading 2 days later.

 Cover to cover, I can now say with 100% confidence that this is the best book on dimensional modeling I’ve ever read.
 The Data Warehouse Toolkit is a great introduction to dimensional modeling and lays a very strong foundation.
 But for those who are serious about taking their “game” to the next level…the refinement provided in Star Schema: The Complete Reference cannot be matched.
 In under 500 pages, Adamson manages to clearly explain concepts that took me years wrap my head around.
-And while that feels a bit discouraging at first, I take great comfort (and pride) in the validation of my prior designs and advice provided to clients over that time by this book.
+And while that feels a bit discouraging at first, I take great comfort (and pride) in the validation by this book of prior designs and advice I’ve provided to clients over that time.